 As we approached Ko Olina the towers of Aulani came in to view, twinkling in the night.
 On arrival the check-in process was quick and easy.
 Myself and Abby were given fresh flower leis, Mark was given a kukui nut lei and Harry was given a bead necklace with a little Menehune figure on it.

 The following morning we went out to explore the resort - oh my goodness it was as if we had stepped into paradise.
-In between the two towers of the hotel there was a lazy river, a water play area with slides and splash zone for younger children, two water slides, three pools (including an adult only pool) and four hot tubs (including two adult only tubs), plus Rainbow Reef a salt water snorkelling lagoon that's full of tropical fish.
+In between the two towers of the hotel there was a lazy river, a water play area with slides and splash zone for younger children, two water slides, three pools (including an adult only pool) and four hot tubs (including two adult only tubs), plus Rainbow Reef - a salt water snorkelling lagoon that's full of tropical fish and a variety of booths selling food and beverages.
 Disney characters came out for photo opportunities during the day and Goofy hosted a pool party several times a week.
 There was direct access onto the beach where there were numerous activities available, including paddle boarding, boogie boarding and kayaking.

 We found the food options at Aulani to be a bit limited - especially at night.
 During the day there was food such as hot dogs, fries, salads and sandwiches available at Ulu Cafe, a couple of quick service places around the pool and Off The Hook that brought food to your lounger.
 Ice cream and shave ice were also available during the day.
 There are two restaurants - Makahiki offers a buffet and Ama Ama that serves Hawaiian cuisine.
 We found the buffet at Makahiki to be nice and varied, but very expensive.
 The meal for four of us, including two alchoholic drinks and a tip cost $250.
 Our meal at Ama Ama was delicious and slightly less expensive.
 Other than room service, all of the other food outlets were closed by 9.30pm so we found that we ate off-site several times.